GoogleCloudPlatform/cloud-pubsub-sendmail/README.md

 SMTP is very flexible but that flexibility can be challenging to deal with from a configuration perspective.
 The best way to deal with problems in the configuration is to do incremental testing and look at the [Cloud Functions Logs](https://cloud.google.com/functions/docs/monitoring/logging).

+## Why did I write this?

+Google Cloud recommends using tools such as [SendGrid to send emails from Cloud Functions triggered by Cloud Pub/Sub](https://cloud.google.com/security-command-center/docs/how-to-enable-real-time-notifications).
+Static IP addresses are available from services like SendGrid at designated service tiers.
+If your mail volume is relatively low but you still need a static IP, using a native Cloud Function like pubsub_sendmail may be cost effective.
+The tradeoff, of course, is that you must implement and support the Cloud Function.
+The function supports the use of a static IP using the VPC Access Connector along with Cloud NAT.

 ## Diagram

 Here is a diagram of how a message issued from Cloud Pub/Sub would travel through the Cloud Function and then generate an e-mail.